-We can also analyze the relationship between education and occupational prestige using regression analysis.
-But first, let's look at the relationship graphically by creating a scatterplot.
-Click on Graphs, Scatter/Dot and Define (we will use the default format, Simple).
-This will open up the dialog box shown in Figure 7.5.
-In the box on the left, click on EDUC then on the arrow key that is pointing toward the box labeled X Axis (because it is the independent variable in our hypothesis).
-Next, click on PRESTG80 and move it into the box labeled Y Axis (because it is the dependent variable).
-Your dialog box should look like the one in Figure 7-5.
+Finally, add the variables to the chart preview window.
+From the list of variables, click on educ and drag it to the box located on the horizontal axis (the X Axis, because it is the independent variable in our hypothesis).
+Next, click on prestg80 and drag it into the box located on the vertical axis (the Y Axis, because it is the dependent variable).
+Your dialog box should now look like the one in Figure 7-5.
 Then, click OK.
 What you see is a plot of the number of years of education by the occupational prestige score for persons in the data set who have a job.
-Your scatterplot should look like the one in Figure 7-6:
+Your scatterplot should look like the one in Figure 7-6.
 You can edit your graph to make it easier to interpret.
 First, double-click anywhere in the graph.
 This will cause the graph to open in its own window.
 Double-click on the X in the menu bar.
 A dialog box will open.
 Click the Scale tab at the top of the box.
-Then, click the check-box next to Major Increment.
+Then, click the check box next to Major Increment.
 You will see that the box to the right, in the Custom column, will no longer be shaded.
 Enter the number 2.
-When you finish, it should look like the one in Figure 7- Then, click on Apply and then the close the box.
+When you finish, it should look like the one in Figure 7-7.
+Then, click on Apply and then Close.